 There are some factors you need to know before you jump into spending your money on a specific truck.
-Here is a few information regarding your purchase.
+Here is a little information regarding your purchase.
 Have a good look and only then go for the buying.

 We have also reviewed the best 5 longboard truck.
-Check this guide and pick find out the perfect one for you.
+Check this guide and find out the perfect one for you.

 Cast Trucks vs. Precision Trucks

 Cast trucks are an inexpensive option, and there is a lot of manufacturers and models to pick.
 Precision trucks are fewer are they are more suggested for mechanical ridings, like downhill or technical descending.
 They also charge about seven times the cost of cast trucks, so if you don't want and think your wallet is bushy enough, trust me as soon as I say that they don't make that huge a difference, particularly to the novice longboarder.

 Select the width of your truck, rendering to the width of your board.
 Typically the longboards are calculated in inches and the trucks in mm, nevertheless you'll get the hang of it.
 What not to do is pick small trucks for large boards and vice versa.

 A slender truck on an open board will eat away all firmness, and you will get yourself prostrate on the blacktop more times than you want for it to happen.
 While large trucks on narrow boards would have only solidity and nothing else, you won't be capable of turning a corner if your life depends on it.
 Also, with longboarding, it over and over again does.